HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     However, the select text window will automatically pop up after selecting the process, and this button is actually used to replace the selected text or modify some settings.
 1. #### <i class="fa fa-crop"></i> <i class="fa fa-icon fa-rotate-right"></i> Select OCR Range
     **This button is only available in OCR mode**<br>
-    In OCR mode, select the OCR area, or change the OCR area, or when activating `OCR Settings` -> `Other` -> `Multiple Area Mode`, add a new OCR area
+    In OCR mode, select the OCR area, or change the OCR area, or when activating `OCR Settings` -> `Other` -> `Multiple Area Mode`, add a new OCR area<br>
+    When the right button is pressed, all selected ranges will be cleared before adding new areas.
 1. #### <i class="fa fa-square"></i> <i class="fa fa-icon fa-rotate-right"></i> Show/Hide Range Box
     **This button is only available in OCR mode**<br>
-    When no OCR range is selected, use this button to display the OCR range, which will automatically set the OCR range to the last selected OCR.
+    When no OCR range is selected, use this button to display the OCR range, which will automatically set the OCR range to the last selected OCR.<br>
+    When the right button is pressed, all selected ranges will be cleared
 1. #### <i class="fa fa-crop"></i> <i class="fa fa-icon fa-rotate-right"></i> Perform OCR Once
     This button is similar to `Read Clipboard`, regardless of the current default text input source, it will first select the OCR range, then perform OCR once, and then proceed with the translation process.<br>
     This button is generally used in HOOK mode, when encountering choices, to temporarily use OCR for translation of choices.
 Or in OCR mode, to temporarily recognize a new position that occasionally appears.<br>